johnkeith/sofreshandsogreen/readme.md

 	$ bundle install

-And lastly, hop over to your _config file and replaced your Markdown line with the following.
+And lastly, hop over to your _config file and replace your Markdown line with the following.

 ~~~
 markdown: kramdown